andersborgabiro/overture2stl/README.md

 Use https://boundingbox.klokantech.com/ to select the area to generate an STL for.
 Select CSV for the output, that is then entered into Overture2Stl.

 It uses https://docs.overturemaps.org/getting-data/overturemaps-py/ to download map data, so it needs to be accessible from where you run Overture2Stl.
-If nothing else works, copy overturemaps.exe there.
+If nothing else works, copy overturemaps.exe (Windows) there.

 Downloading data takes a rather long time, but once downloaded for a certain area (based on the name you give it) the files will be re-used unless you delete them.